Invariance Feedback Entropy of Uncertain Control Systems: Uncertain Linear Control Systems

 \section{Uncertain Linear Control Systems}

 We derive a lower bound of the invariance feedback entropy of uncertain linear control systems \eqref{e:sys:lin} and compact sets $Q$.
-In this setting, we also derive a lower bound of the data rate of any \emph{static} or \emph{memoryless} coder-controller.
-We show that for certain systems the lower bounds are tight.
+In this setting, we also derive a lower bound of the data rate of any \emph{static} or \emph{memoryless} coder-controller. { Similar to \cite[Section II]{NairFagniniZampieriEvans07} we employ the Brunn-Minkowsky inequality to obtain a lower bound on the growth of the size of the uncertainty set of the state at the controller side in one time step.
+For the general case, we use this inequality to derive a lower bound on the expansion number, which in turn leads to the entropy.
+For static coder-controllers the derivation of the lower bound is substantially simpler, see the proof of \cite[Thm~1]{NairFagniniZampieriEvans07} and the proof of Theorem \ref{t:lb:static}.}